zeroc-ice/ice-demos/cpp/Ice/winrt/hello/README.md

 ## Running the demo

 * Build (if needed) and start the Ice/hello server of your choice.
-* Build and deploy the demo using "Deploy hello" from the "Build" menu.
+* Build and deploy the demo using `Deploy hello` from the `Build` menu.
-* Start the "Ice Hello Demo" application from the Windows Start screen or right click on the project and select Debug -> Start new instance.
+* Start the "Ice Hello Demo" application from the Windows Start screen or right click on the project and select `Debug -> Start new instance`.

 ### SSL

-The Ice ssl transport for WinRT / UWP currently doesn't support client-side authentication.
+The Ice ssl transport for WinRT / UWP currently does not support client-side authentication.
 In order to successfully connect with SSL, you need to edit the hello server configuration file (`config.server`) and uncomment the `IceSSL.VerifyPeer=0` property.